fpgasystems/hacc-platform/README.md

   Hardware ACCeleration Platform
 </h1>

-Research in hardware acceleration is hampered by a lack of an open-​source community and open-​source resources that can be used to build larger systems.
-Especially when using FPGAs either for research, prototyping, or systems building, most projects start from scratch, having to build almost the entire stack with every system.
-We are invested considerable efforts to develop an open-​source infrastructure that can be used by us but also by other researchers to explore larger projects and embark on constructing systems that spawn more than a single FPGA or accelerator device.

-This infrastructure also helps to integrate FPGAs as first-​class devices in data centers and the cloud, facilitating their integration with existing systems.
+Research in hardware acceleration is hampered by a lack of an open-source community and resources that can be used to build larger systems.
+This poses a considerable challenge for both GPU and FPGA scientists, compelling them to construct the entire stack anew for each system—be it for research, prototyping, or systems development.
+We invested substantial efforts directed towards creating an open-source infrastructure, not only benefiting our endeavors but also serving as a resource for fellow researchers.
+This infrastructure aims to facilitate the exploration of more extensive projects, allowing the construction of systems extending beyond a single GPU, FPGA, or a combination of them.
+Our **Hardware ACCeleration Platform (or ETHZ-HACC Platform),** also helps to integrate FPGAs as first-​class devices in data centers and the cloud, facilitating their integration with existing systems.
 Many of these efforts are shared with industry partners, especially with AMD’s University Program and its <a href="https://www.amd-haccs.io">Heterogeneous Accelerated Compute Clusters (HACCs)</a> program.

 ## Sections